docker/docs/installation.md

 ## Plan your installation

 The UCP installation consists of running the `ucp bootstrapper` image using the Docker Engine CLI.
+The bootstrapper has subcommands to `install` a controller or `join` a node to a UCP controller.
+During an install, the bootstrapper:

+* configures data volumes on the controller
+* generates a certificate chain on the controller
+* creates a Swarm cluster
+* loads and launches the appropriate images

-The bootstrapper launches an interactive script that automates the UCP setup using a default configurations for both data volumes and certificate authority (CA).
+You can use the bootstrapper as an interactive script or by passing command-line options.
+Regardless of how you use the bootstrapper, the installer supplies some quick default options for both data volumes and the certificate authority (CA).
+### Default versus the custom installation options

-The first time you install, you should install in a sandbox environment where you feel comfortable allowing the bootstrapper to use the defaults.
-After installing and using the system with the defaults, you can uninstall the sandbox and try a custom installation.
-In a custom installation you can:
+The first time you install, you should build a sandbox environment using `bootstrapper` defaults.
+After installing and using this sandbox environment, you can uninstall it and try a custom installation.
+In a custom installation you
+can:

 * use the high availability feature
 * customize the port used by the Swarm manager